awsdocs/aws-kms-developer-guide/doc_source/services-ses.md

 1. Amazon SES receives an email message that matches your receipt rule\.

-1. Amazon SES requests a unique data key encrypted with the KMS CMK that you specified in the applicable receipt rule\.
+1. <a name="SES-requests-data-key"></a>Amazon SES requests a unique data key encrypted with the KMS CMK that you specified in the applicable receipt rule\.

 1. AWS KMS creates a new data key, encrypts it with the specified CMK, and then sends the encrypted and plaintext copies of the data key to Amazon SES\.

 1. Amazon SES uses the plaintext data key to encrypt the email message and then removes the plaintext data key from memory as soon as possible after use\.

-1. Amazon SES puts the encrypted email message and the encrypted data key in the specified S3 bucket\.
+1. <a name="SES-puts-message-in-bucket"></a>Amazon SES puts the encrypted email message and the encrypted data key in the specified S3 bucket\.
 The encrypted data key is stored as metadata with the encrypted email message\.

-To accomplish [[ERROR] BAD/MISSING LINK TEXT](#SES-requests-data-key) through [[ERROR] BAD/MISSING LINK TEXT](#SES-puts-message-in-bucket), Amazon SES uses the AWS–provided Amazon S3 encryption client\.
+To accomplish [Step 3](#SES-requests-data-key) through [Step 6](#SES-puts-message-in-bucket), Amazon SES uses the AWS–provided Amazon S3 encryption client\.
 Use the same client to retrieve your encrypted email messages from Amazon S3 and decrypt them\.
 For more information, see [Retrieving and Decrypting Email Messages](#services-ses-decrypt)\.

 ## Amazon SES Encryption Context<a name="services-ses-encryptioncontext"></a>

-When Amazon SES requests a data key to encrypt your received email messages \([[ERROR] BAD/MISSING LINK TEXT](#SES-requests-data-key) in the [Overview of Amazon SES Encryption Using AWS KMS](#services-ses-overview)\), it includes encryption context in the request\.
+When Amazon SES requests a data key to encrypt your received email messages \([Step 3](#SES-requests-data-key) in the [Overview of Amazon SES Encryption Using AWS KMS](#services-ses-overview)\), it includes encryption context in the request\.
 The encryption context provides additional authenticated information that AWS KMS uses to ensure data integrity\.
 The encryption context is also written to your AWS CloudTrail log files, which can help you understand why a given customer master key \(CMK\) was used\.
 Amazon SES uses the following for the encryption context:

 + The ID of the AWS account in which you've configured Amazon SES to receive email messages